nbrady-techempower/til-svelte/public/assets/blogs/i-did-see-you/index.md

 politics daily, I'll probably stay away from that here, but that's not a promise.

-Mostly, this is a place where I can look at an archive of my bad ideas and opinions and see how just how much I've grown.
+Mostly, this is a place where I can look at an archive of my bad ideas and opinions and see just how much I've grown.
 I plan on having some pretty bad opinions, corny blog posts, and being categorically wrong sometimes.
 When that happens, feel free to [tweet at me](https://twitter.com/natebrady23) and I'll make sure to stand my ground.